 What 2020 taught us about customer service surges

 It’s no secret that 2020 has rapidly increased the pace of digital transformation worldwide, and this change has impacted retailers alongside every other type of business.
-The holiday season will be the ultimate test of which companies have moved fast enough to respond to these seismic shifts while maintaining customer service quality.
+The holiday season was the ultimate test of which companies have moved fast enough to respond to these seismic shifts while maintaining customer service quality.
 Let’s hope the lessons of 2020 will carry us into 2021 with more resilience and agility than ever before.
-That would bring med some holiday cheer.

 The post The Gift and the Curse: Handling Holiday Customer Service Surges appeared first on Unbabel.